The Pure Cremation Cost of Funerals Index calculates the average cost of a traditional funeral across England, Scotland and Wales.

 The prices are taken from the ‘standardised price list’ that every funeral director is required to publish on their website.

-Burials are typically more expensive than cremations, so to accurately reflect the average cost, the weighting used in the calculations is 82% traditional cremations, 18% traditional burials – the same as the national ratio of how many burials to cremations there are, according to data from Office National statistics and the National records of Scotland.
+Burials are typically more expensive than cremations, so to accurately reflect the average cost, the weighting used in the calculations is 82% traditional cremations, 18% traditional burials – the same as the national ratio of how many burials to cremations there are, according to data from The Cremation Society.

 Frequency